JvanKatwijk/qt-dab/README.md

 A development version, named Qt-BAB-6X,  can be found in the "qt-dab-RC" directory.

-Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are
+Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are, as usual, available.
-- as usual -available.

 Thanks to Richard Huber, **Qt-DAB** can be compiled on the Mac.